Illinois-IoT/main-project/tutorials/day3/day3.md

 raw_capture.seek(0)
 ```

-Finally, let’s wait for an escape key to be pressed in order to exit out of the infinite loop.
+Finally, let’s wait for an "escape" key to be pressed in order to exit out of the infinite loop.

 ```Python
 key = cv2.waitKey(1) # get the key pressed in the last millisecond